MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

     **ping -4** *HostName*

 ## <span id="Choosing_a_Port_for_Network_Debugging"></span><span id="choosing_a_port_for_network_debugging"></span><span id="CHOOSING_A_PORT_FOR_NETWORK_DEBUGGING"></span>Choosing a Port for Network Debugging

 Choose a port number that will be used for debugging on both the host and target computers.
-You can choose any number from 49152 through 65535.
+You can choose any number from 49152 through 65535, the recommended range is 50000 - 50039.
 The port that you choose will be opened for exclusive access by the debugger running on the host computer.
 Take care to choose a port number that is not used by any other applications that run on the host computer.

 **Note**  The range of port numbers that can be used for network debugging might be limited by your company's network policy.
 There is no way to tell from the host computer what the limitations are.
 To determine whether your company's policy limits the range of ports that can be used for network debugging, check with your network administrators.